 Students come to the Media Center each week at a regularly scheduled time with their language arts teacher.
 Students may come at other times with permission from their classroom teacher.
 A student identification card is required when they check out material.
 Students will not be able to use their card if it is defaced so that their photo is not recognizable, or so that the barcode cannot be scanned.
 The Library Media Center does not charge fines for late books, however, students will be charged for any material that is lost or damaged.
 Students are responsible for everything that is checked out on their ID card - students should not check out books for others.
 Students may have three items checked out at a time.
 Books from the general collection are usually due back in two weeks.
 Back issues of magazines may be checked out for three days.
 One magazine may be checked out at a time.
 During breaks, magazines may not be checked out.
 If students are sent to the Library Media Center by themselves, or in a small group, they MUST have their agenda or a pass which is signed by their teacher, and which has the time that they left the classroom.
-When students arrive in the Library Media Center staff, or a student aide.
+When students arrive in the Library Media Center, they should stop by the counter and have their pass initialed by a member of the Library Media Center staff, or a student aide.

-• Medications
+Medications